Use of the Library

 Smoking in the library is prohibited.

-Food and beverages are allowed in the Fawcett Student Commons area of the library.
-Outside of that area, beverages are allowed in the library as long as they are contained in spill-proof cups or bottles, but food is not allowed.
+Beverages are allowed in the library as long as they are contained in spill-proof cups or bottles, but food is not allowed.
 No food or drinks are allowed in the computer labs.

 Patrons are expected to use books within the general area where they are shelved and are requested to reshelve books without classification numbers after use.